 Increase your mobile app user engagement by segmenting your users into categories by age, interest, behavior, etc, which will help you boost engagement rates in both cases – create relevant push-notifications targeted to their needs, and predict when a user is about to make a purchase to send them an offer and make sure they proceed with their intention.

-When enabling some sort of user communication in your app, make sure that both – your push notifications and in-app messages are shaped into a visual, interactive form.
+When enabling some sort of marketing automation in your app, make sure that both – your push notifications and in-app messages are shaped into a visual, interactive form.
 No one likes to read a long paragraph on your recent update, but everyone loves a cute animated character showing you around the app using only one sentence or a phrase at a time.

 Step 9: Add some advertising